ansible/ansible-builder-shipwright-demo/README.md

 ```
 kubectl run -n ansible-builder-shipwright -it ansible-builder-shipwright-example-ee --image=image-registry.openshift-image-registry.svc:5000/ansible-builder-shipwright/ansible-builder-shipwright-example-ee:latest --overrides "{ \"spec\": { \"serviceAccount\": \"ansible-builder-shipwright\" } }" --rm --restart=Never -- ansible-runner run --hosts localhost -m kubernetes.core.k8s_info -a "api_key={{ lookup('file', '/var/run/secrets/kubernetes.io/serviceaccount/token') }} ca_cert=/var/run/secrets/kubernetes.io/serviceaccount/ca.crt host=https://kubernetes.default.svc kind=Pod  namespace=ansible-builder-shipwright validate_certs=yes" /tmp/ansible-runner
 ```

+All of the pods in the _ansible-builder-shipwright_ will be displayed with the help from the _k8s_info_ from the _kubernetes.core_ collection that wsa included in the Execution Environment as a result of the Shipwright build.s